GroupRegNet: A Groupwise One-shot Deep Learning-based 4D Image Registration Method: Methods

 \subsection{One-shot learning and convergence criterion}

 The one-shot learning strategy is used in GroupRegNet to eliminate the requirement of abundant training data.
-The input images in the group are stacked in the channel dimension, then it is fed into the neural network to derive the current total loss and to update the weights iteratively through backpropagation.
+The input images in the group are stacked in the channel dimension, then fed into the neural network to derive the current total loss and to update the weights iteratively through backpropagation.
 The weights in CNN are independently initialized at the beginning of each iterative registration process.
 In this sense, the one-shot strategy is similar to the iterative optimization in the variational registration.

 After each iteration, a set of convergence criteria is evaluated to determine whether the iterative process should be terminated.
 The main criterion is the standard deviation of the recent similarity losses.
 A list of $N_{\mathrm{stop}}$ latest similarity losses is maintained.
 A lower standard deviation of this list indicates that a more stable solution has been reached.
 More specifically, the optimization will stop if \begin{enumerate} \item The standard deviation $\sigma$ of $N_{\mathrm{stop}}$ latest similarity losses is less than the threshold $\sigma_{\mathrm{stop}}$. \item Current similarity loss is not smaller than the previous minimum similarity loss and not larger than the previous minimum plus $\sigma_{\mathrm{stop}}/3$. \item The number of computed iterations should be larger than a predefined value $N_{\mathrm{iter}}$. \end{enumerate} The parameter $N_{\mathrm{stop}}$, $\sigma_{\mathrm{stop}}$, and $N_{\mathrm{iter}}$ are empirically determined to be $100$, $0.0007$, and $200$ , and they are kept the same for all experiments.
-The determined displacement field $D^N_{\mathrm{tem}}$ is the output from CNN of the last iteration.
+The determined displacement field $D^N_{\mathrm{tem}}$ is the output from the CNN of the last iteration.
 For all evaluated cases, this set of criteria and parameters have proved to be able to overcome the local minimum while avoiding prolonged computation.
-One example of the similarity loss vs. number of iteration is shown in figure \ref{fig:simi_loss_iteration}.
+One example of the convergence curve of different losses vs. the number of iterations is shown in figure \ref{fig:simi_loss_iteration}.